Skip Navigation

 Careers

 Thank you for your interest in working at The National Museum of Toys and Miniatures.
-T/m is committed to attracting, developing, and retaining a highly qualified workforce and offers a variety of career opportunities.
-At T/m, employment is much more than just work.
-Employees enrich and develop their love of museums, history, and art while contributing their specific skills and talents to the museum mission.
-The museum is an equal opportunity employer.
+The Museum is committed to attracting, developing, and retaining a highly qualified workforce and offers a variety of career opportunities.
+At The National Museum of Toys and Miniatures, employees enrich and develop their love of museums, history, and art while contributing their specific skills and talents to the museum mission.
+The Museum is an equal opportunity employer.
 For more information on our diversity mission, visit the Office of Diversity and Inclusion website.
-Join the T/m team today!
+Join the team today!

 press